AlexShkarin/pyLabLib/docs/devices/Lakeshore.rst

 Lakeshore temperature sensors
 ==============================

-..
-Lakeshore manufactures a range of temperature sensor controllers and resistance bridges (also used for temperature sensing).
-There is some overlap between different products, but they still use fairly distinct interfaces and interaction patterns.
-The code has been tested with Lakeshore 218 temperature controller and 370 resistance bridge.

-..
-The main device classes are :class:`pylablib.devices.Lakeshore.Lakeshore218<.Lakeshore.base.Lakeshore218>` and :class:`pylablib.devices.Lakeshore.Lakeshore370<.Lakeshore.base.Lakeshore370>`.

-Lakeshore manufactures a range of temperature sensor controllers and resistance bridges (also used for temperature sensing).
+Lakeshore manufactures a range of temperature sensor controllers and resistance bridges, which are also used for temperature sensing.
 There is some overlap between different products, but they still use fairly distinct interfaces and interaction patterns.
 The code has been tested with Lakeshore 218 temperature controller.

 The main device class is :class:`pylablib.devices.Lakeshore.Lakeshore218<.Lakeshore.base.Lakeshore218>`.